 Maintaining positive routines

-Your mental wellbeing can take a hit when going through a redundancy, even if it was voluntary choice.
-Work provides a huge amount of structure to your life, so it’s important to develop positive routines and structure to help maintain a healthy body and mind, which is vital to your personal and professional performance.
+Your mental wellbeing can take a hit when going through redundancy, even if it was a voluntary choice.
+Work provides a huge amount of structure to your life, so it’s important to develop positive routines and structures to help maintain a healthy body and mind, which is vital to your personal and professional performance.

 During your break from work, make sure you do things that make you feel good such as exercising, eating healthily and maintaining social relationships.
 Remember, redundancy doesn’t last forever, staying positive and focusing on your wellbeing alongside planning your next career move will progress your life and career in the right direction.